 Some contact details for repositories may have changed since publication.
 Please consult the ARCHON directory for up-to-date contact information on archive repositories in the United Kingdom before getting in touch with a repository about any material listed in this survey.

-Researchers wishing to find out if any data is held about medical records in a repository outside London may email the Archives team.
+Researchers wishing to find out if any data is held about medical records in a repository outside London may email the Collections team.

 Historical Records of the Pharmaceutical Industry in Britain